marijnh/Eloquent-JavaScript/19_paint.md

 first add the properties of `state` to an empty object, and then overwrite some of those with the properties from `action`, is common in JavaScript code that uses ((immutable)) objects.
-A more convenient notation for this, in which the triple-dot operator is used to all properties from another object in an object expression, is in the final stages of being standardized.
-With that addition, you could write `{...state, ...action}`.
+A more convenient notation for this, in which the triple-dot operator is used to include all properties from another object in an object expression, is in the final stages of being standardized.
+With that addition, you could write `{...state, ...action}` instead.
 At the time of writing this doesn't yet work in all browsers.

 ## DOM building